tillns/CIL_project/README.md

 The weights of the generative model (decoder) are subsequently saved inside `/ckpt_generative`.

-To generate star images run:
+To generate star images with a pretrained model run:

     python generate_star_images.py --data_directory=/path/to/dataset

 The generated 28x28 star images are subsequently saved inside `/generated`.

-To create complete star images, run then:
+To create complete cosmology images, run then:

     python generate_complete_images.py --data_directory=/path/to/dataset